Who we are

 These are marine areas of ecological and biodiversity significance around the world.
 There are six Hope Spots in South Africa.

 Our programmes teach people about the coastal ecosystem and the effects of plastic pollution.

 This is all that should be floating in the ocean

-Plastic pollution has a huge negative impact on the marine ecosystem.
+Plastic pollution has a huge negative impact on marine ecosystems.
 Our programmes work towards tackling plastic pollution at its source: on land.

 From our Blog